San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Chicago's games this season have hit the over on one of seven set point totals (14.3%).

-- This year the Bears have turned the ball over 10 times, six more than the 49ers' takeaways (4).
+- The Bears have turned the ball over 10 times this season, six more turnovers than the 49ers have forced (4).

 Home and road insights

-- Chicago has two wins against the spread, and is 2-1 overall, at home this year.
+- At home this year, Chicago has two wins against the spread and is 2-1 overall.

-- Chicago has not hit the over in three home games this season.
+- This season, in three home games, Chicago has not hit the over.

-- On the road, San Francisco has only one win against the spread and is 2-1 overall.
+- On the road, San Francisco has just one win against the spread and is 2-1 overall.

-- In three road games this year, San Francisco has gone over the total once.
+- This year, in three road games, San Francisco has gone over the total once.

 Powered by Data Skrive.